 But how much of a difference does it really make when you replace your carry gun’s barrel?
-Is there a noticeable increase in accuracy?
+Is there a noticeable improvement in accuracy?
 Velocity?
 Is the product life better than that of a factory barrel?

-The gun I’ll be using as the baseline for this project is the SIG SAUER P365 Manual Safety model.
-This is a fine, accurate pistol and is one of the most accurate micro compacts made today.
-It is easily on par with many full-size guns in terms of mechanical precision.
+This is by no means an authoritative test.
+The gun I used as the baseline for this test is the SIG SAUER P365 Manual Safety model.
+It’s a fine, accurate pistol, one of the most accurate micro-compacts made today.
+It’s easily on par with many full-size guns in terms of mechanical precision.

 For a replacement barrel, I went with a True Precision match barrel for the comparison to factory.
-This a great barrel and I chose mine in gold because it looks cool.
+This a great barrel and I chose mine in gold because…it looks cool.
 This color and others are available from Brownell’s.

 I tested both barrels in the P365 at a distance of 15 yards for both velocity and accuracy.
 Velocity below is the average of ten rounds over an Oehler 35P chronograph five feet from the muzzle.
-Accuracy is the average of three, five-shot groups.
+Accuracy is the average of three five-shot groups.

 The SIG factory barrel average of 11 tested loads was .97-inch at 15 yards, while the True Precision barrel averaged .81-inch.
 I did my chronograph testing for my SIG P365 MS article after I conducted my initial range testing, meaning that the gun at the time of testing for this article already had over 2,000 rounds through it.

 The ammo I used was some of the same loads I used in my original article, and for the most part there were really no significant changes across the board.
-A .05-inch decrease in recorded accuracy was logged, but that’s not nearly enough to be called a real change.
+A .05-inch decrease in recorded accuracy was logged, but that’s not nearly enough to be called a significant change.
 Overall, those 2,000+ rounds did nothing to alter the accuracy of the P365 factory barrel.

 The accuracy of the True Precision barrel was great, but again not enough to be called truly superior to the SIG factory barrel in this test.
-The overall performance was somewhat better if decimals are considered, but the difference in the averages isn’t what I would say is enough to be a real step-up.
+The overall performance was somewhat better if decimals are considered, but the difference in the averages isn’t what I would say is enough to be a real step up.